 Heavy-duty and medium-duty trucks tend to have problems with their rear differential gear—the gear that allows wheels to have different speeds of rotation.
 Differentials are especially important for trucks that are going through a turn, as they cause the wheels to have a different rate of speed and are part of what helps the vehicle stay on the road during a turn.
 There are a lot of different moving parts as well as electrical mechanisms that relate to your differentials, so there are multiple ways that this important structure of your vehicle can go wrong.

 One of the key ways that you can pinpoint a problem to your rear differentials is through the noise that you’re hearing.
 A howling noise is a clear indication that something is going wrong, and usually indicates excessive wear on your differentials—often because the pinion-bearing preload is coming loose.
-There are various forms of howling that are problematic: howling at any speed and howling any time you’re traveling over a certain rate of speed.
+There are various forms of howling that are problematic: howling at any speed and howling any time you’re travelling over a certain rate of speed.
 When your differentials howl all of the time, this is a good indication that you simply need an alignment, but howling over a certain rate of speed often indicates excessive wear and means that your differentials may need to be replaced.

 A rumbling sound can also indicate excessive wear, this time on your carrier bearings.
 This sound could also be similar to a whirring noise.
 Rumbling sounds can also indicate wheel bearings that need to be replaced.